georgejmx/ampelios/docs/local-setup.md

 Note: The `./models` directory is only used for local development and is persisted on your host machine.

 In production, models are stored in a **named Docker volume** mounted at `/app/models`.
-This ensures that each site’s model (e.g. `k-means-{site-id}-{cluster_count}.pkl`) is persisted across flows and container restarts, while still isolated from the host filesystem.
+This ensures that each site’s model (e.g. `mini-batch-k-means-{source_id}.pkl`) is persisted across flows and container restarts, while still isolated from the host filesystem.

 ## Tooling